dongqi-max/Group/README.md

 # Description of project
-- **Student assignment planner**
+**Student assignment planner**
    - Students can add assignments, edit assignments, add due dates, mark complete/incomplete, and sort by course, time estimate of how long the assignment will take
-   - Assignments will then be organized into a scheduler, with an assignment(s) each day to complete before its due date
+   - Assignments will then be organized into a scheduler, with assignment(s) each day to complete prior to their due date

 Other Ideas:
 - A supermarket inventory management system